 I love asymmetrical looks (non-DMV, non-mugshot looks).
 Put a slight bend on one knee, shift your hops slightly to the opposite of the bend.

-The question of whether to smile always comes up and there are many different answers here but at the heart of it, it depends on what you want to convey.
-I lean towards confidence and approachability.
-Smiling too much may not work for your profession but it can for others.
-Similarly looking too professional and stern can appear unapproachable, self-absorbed or douchey.
-Don’t be douche.
+Similarly, looking too professional and stern can appear unapproachable, self-absorbed.
 A small smirk, a light smile, a slight squint is all it takes to get a get shot.
 Having your eyes too wide open or too closed seems like you are too eager or too intense.
 Finding that sweet spot in the middle is recommended.

 If you want something generic or want to maintain consistency, studios might be your best bet.
 If you want individuality or want to have the environment as part of your branding, go with someone who shoots outdoors.
 Also consider an indoor environment such as an office, atrium, hotel lobby, that offers protection from the elements but without the stiffness from a stdio headshot.